harshita2201301024/obsidian/data/Daily Notes/2024/August/09-August-2024-Friday.md

 Do Brush
 Get Ready and go to the gym at 5:45 AM

-1. delegation api issue fixed - 2hours
+1. delegation api issue fixed - 2 hours
-2. take localization of newly added permissions
+2. take localization of newly added permissions  - 0.5 hour
-3. call api for max delegation end date which was given to me by chandra - 1 hour
+3. call api for max delegation end date which was given to me by chandra - 2 hour
-4. Mobile Responsive
+4. Mobile Responsive - 1 hour
-5. Android PDF
+5. Android PDF - 2 hour
-6. Send Screenshots to Tejas
+6. Send Screenshots to Tejas - 1 hour
-7. Fix Tejas Design Fixes
+7. Fix Tejas Design Fixes - 2 hour
-8. Android Design of pdf

 **Night Routine**